Colorectal Cancer Screening

 Colonoscopy

-During the test, the bowel is filled with air, so the endoscopist can look at your colon.
+During the test, your bowel is filled with air, so the endoscopist can look at your colon.
 You will likely need to be sedated, so you will need someone to pick you up and take you home after the procedure.
 You will likely need to take the day off from work.
-The main risks of colonoscopy are bleeding after the removal of a polyp and perforation of the bowel.
+The main risks of colonoscopy are bleeding after the removal of a polyp and perforation of your bowel.

 Colonoscopy Follow-Up